-An example URL is http://PC2040/rtmservices/mod gsoap.dll?rtmservice
+An example URL is http://PC2040:8080/rtmBrowser/WebServices

-- The default URL works for both Apache and IIS servers. - It is a good practice to copy the complete URL that is in the Server field to the address bar of a Web browser window and test that it connects to the server on which your Web service is hosted.
+NOTE It is a good practice to copy the complete URL that is in the Server field to the address bar of a Web browser window and test that it connects to the server on which your Web service is hosted.
 This is a good test for http and https to validate that the Web service is up and running.